 Please provide an abstract of no more than 150 words that describes the topic of the research, the specific research questions, the data and basic research design, and the major conclusions.
 Remember that abstracts are summaries of the research project, not summaries of the background or motivation for the project.

 Authors will also be asked to provide information about the source of funding for their research (if applicable) and to affirm that any research on human subjects has been reviewed and approved by an appropriate ethics committee.

 All parts of the blinded manuscript should have at least 1 inch margins, should be double spaced, and should use a standard 12-point font.
-Manuscripts should generally not exceed 12,500 words (including text, endnotes, research ethics statement, references, and appendices); the number of tables and figures should be kept to a minimum.
+Manuscripts should generally not exceed 10,000 words (including text, endnotes, figures and tables, research ethics statement, references, and appendices); the number of tables and figures should be kept to a minimum.
 Please refer to the ASA Style Guide for more information.

 Note: Authors are responsible for securing permission to reproduce copyrighted materials before they are published by SOE.
 A copy of the written permission should be included with the manuscript submission.

 The blinded manuscript should include the following sections (when applicable) in this order: (1) body of manuscript; (2) research ethics statement; (3) endnotes; (4) references; (5) tables; (6) figures; and (7) appendices.
 Do not include a title page or abstract in the blinded manuscript, do not use footnotes, and be sure that each table and each figure appears on separate pages after the references.

 1. Body of Manuscript.
 Please use headings to structure the manuscript; see recent articles in SOE for examples.
 Please do not use language that identifies you as the author.
 Example: Instead of writing “I found … (LePore 2012)” please use “LePore (2012) found…”